bkurzius/Titanium-Android-AdMob-Module/documentation/index.md

 ## Description

-Allows for the display of AdMob in Titanium Android applications
+Allows for the display of AdMob in Titanium Android applications.

+Please note that if your androidManifest has screen support set to: android:anyDensity="false", any banner ads will display too small on high density devices.
+It is not clear at this point if this is a bug with adMob or Titanium.
+In any event, you will either need to NOT set your screen support -- or set android:anyDensity="true" and adjust your app layout accordingly

 ## Accessing the admob Module